TrellixVulnTeam/swahilipython_SCMU/Doc/library/zipapp.rst

 .. function:: create_archive(source, target=None, interpreter=None, main=None, filter=None, compressed=False)

-   Create an application archive from *source*.
+   Create an application archive kutoka *source*.
 The source can be any of the following:

-   * The name of a directory, or a :term:`path-like object` referring to a directory, in which case a new application archive will be created from the content of that directory.
+   * The name of a directory, or a :term:`path-like object` referring to a directory, in which case a new application archive will be created kutoka the content of that directory.
    * The name of an existing application archive file, or a :term:`path-like object` referring to such a file, in which case the file is copied to the target (modifying it to reflect the value given for the *interpreter*